Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 32 - SQL/32.01 - SQL Commands CREATE Table and INSERT Data/README.md

 This validation ensures that the database remains well-structured and consistent with the defined schema.

 In summary, this lesson demonstrated how to create a new table using SQL and how to insert data into it.
 The next lesson will cover how to read and search data within the table.

+## Key Takeaways

+- SQL uses keywords like CREATE, TABLE, INSERT INTO, and PRIMARY KEY to manage databases.
+- The CREATE TABLE statement defines the structure of a table including column names and data types.
+- The PRIMARY KEY constraint uniquely identifies each record and cannot be NULL.
+- Data can be inserted into tables using the INSERT INTO statement, specifying columns and values as needed.